 HTTP Adapter

 The HTTP adapter is Rezo’s default and most feature-complete adapter.
-At 2,590 lines, it wraps Node.js’s native http and https modules with enterprise-grade capabilities including connection pooling, staged timeouts, socket telemetry, TLS fingerprinting, and a 50-attempt safety guard against infinite redirect/retry loops.
+It wraps Node.js’s native http and https modules with enterprise-grade capabilities including connection pooling, socket telemetry, TLS fingerprint emulation (via the stealth module), and a 50-attempt absolute safety guard against runaway redirect-and-retry chains.

 The adapter entry point exports a pre-configured instance and all core classes: